Dust Free was a client based, product research and development project by Colorfy in Berlin.

-I do freelance work at Werk5, one of the top model making firms in Germany.
-I have been involved in many projects performing a wide range of tasks including design, CAD, production/manufacturing, assembly, finishing and installation.
+As a freelancer at Werk5, one of the top model making firms in Germany.
+I was involved in many projects performing a wide range of tasks including design, CAD, production/manufacturing, assembly, finishing and installation.

 Here you can see a selection of projects that I have worked on.